gone-still/cv-sodukuDetector/README.md

 # cv-sodukuDetector
-OpenCV-based Sudoku Detector implemented on Python
+OpenCV-based Sudoku Detector implemented on Python.
+The script recognizes the image of a Sudoku, extracts the numbers and "OCRs" them into strings.
+CCharacter recognition is implemented by a simple SVM.

 Software provided "as-is".
 Working on proper documentation.